chococandy63/tilekit-preview/README.md

 # tilekit-preview

-The scope is to make it easy to run high-performance compute locally on the web with Rust by leveraging WASM and WebGPU, without the need to learn any shader language.
+The scope is to simplify running high-performance compute use cases locally on the web with Rust by leveraging WASM and WebGPU, without the need to learn any shader language.

 # Status